 Osprey Backpacks prove that when it comes to exploration, adventure gear can be functional, comfortable and hardwearing without compromising on style.
-While many find exactly what they are looking for when it comes to multi-packing compartments, security features and the perfect fit, colour and trendiness can somewhat be lacking in contrast.
+While many find exactly what they are looking for in multi-packing compartments, security features and the perfect fit, the additional colour and trendiness can somewhat be lacking in contrast.

 I’ve tried many brands over my years of globetrotting, where the blacks, kakis and muted colours have been the only options to match the detailed practicality and hardwearing factors.
 Osprey Backpacks also factor in colour in their style.

-Here’s my honest take on Osprey Backpacks, used for particular kinds of travel.
+Here’s my honest review of Osprey Backpacks and which ones to use for particular kinds of travel.

 Review of Osprey Ariel AG 55 Backpack